 March 2018.
 Retirement is good.
 My retirement hobbies include energy substitution (going well), building a larger boat (started 1986 – burned 1996 – launched 2017) and the provision of safe drinking water nationwide (slow-to-stalled).
 I have made three public submissions, and two private submissions to the Havelock North Drinking Water Inquiry.
 The Stage 1 Inquiry Report indicates that source waters are not protected by the National Environment Standard for Drinking Water.
 “Your (polluted) stream is my drinking water catchment”.
 The report also indicates that the Ministry of Health has been asleep-at-the-wheel whilst refusing to administer its own Drinking Water Standards for New Zealand (DWSNZ).
 The (nationwide) Stage 2 HN Inquiry Report has been released.
 Vindication!
 Expect huge Drinking Water changes ahead.
 To learn more – click on my ‘ABOUT’ dropdown menu.
 Then click ‘Drinkable Water’

-And why not broaden this website to include safe water?
+And why not broaden this website to include safe drinkable water?
 Kayaking is best done on water that is not polluted.

 The historic stuff

 I built my first boat at age 4.
 I remember the episode well.
 We lived on an orchard in Papanui Christchurch.
 I sealed up the gaps in a wooden black current picking tray with mud and launched it into a water trough.
 It floated – so I jumped onto it – went down like the Titanic.
 That was a very early lesson about hull volume!
 The second lesson – never do such testing just after my mum had me all cleaned and dressed to go to town shopping.
 I would have found the recently passed anti-smacking legislation handy that day.